Robocall: Reverse robocalling

 In June 2019 the telephony-based scambaiting community launched BobRTC.TEL, a telephone directory that tracks verified inbound telephone numbers that reach contact centers operated by known robocallers and telephone scams.
 The service also allows logged-in users to place calls directly to scammers using the service's own telephone numbers as the Caller ID which avoids the user placing a call with their own handset, which allows callers to scam bait robocallers.

 Auto warranty robocalls

 Auto warranty robocalls are a series of scam robocalls in North America originating from the Sumco Panama company.
 The call typically begins "We're trying to reach you about your extended warranty"; it is a phishing scam intended to trick the caller into calling the provided number and then submit their credit card details to extend a non-existent warranty.

-Over 58 billion of these fradulent robocalls have been made since 2021.
+Over 58 billion of these fraudulent robocalls have been made since 2021.
 Beginning in July 2022, the Federal Communications Commission ordered telecom providers to cease carrying calls from the Sumco Panama Company.